 - Add the yeast mixture and mix until well combined.

-- Gradually add the 4 cups of flour and knead for about 5-8 minutes or until the dough pulls away from the sides of the bowl of the stand mixture.
-Dough will be soft.
+- Add 5½ to 6 cups (780-850 grams) of all-purpose flour to this mixture.
+Using the hook attachment, knead for approximately 5 to 8 minutes or until the dough pulls away from the sides of the bowl.

-- Divide dough into 18 balls of dough (each weighing about 90 grams).
+- Divide the dough into 18 balls (each weighing about 90 grams).

 - Place the dough balls in an airtight container, and refrigerate overnight (or up to 24 hours).